timodavidschlatter/chess/README.md

 ## Game Details
 ### Introduction
-Chess is a famous game for two players.
+Chess is a famous gameOld for two players.
 Each player has the <b>same</b> set of figures and all of them have individual movement.
-The game is played on a 8x8 black/white squared battleground.
+The gameOld is played on a 8x8 black/white squared battleground.
 The goal is to eliminate the other players <u>king</u>.
 To eliminate a figure put your figure on the space your enemies stand.
 There are some special rules that will be explained below.

 ### Chessboard, Figures and movement
 <img src="resources/03_pictures/01_chessboard.png" alt="Chessboard 8x8" width="400px"> <img src="resources/03_pictures/02_figures.png" alt="Figures and their movements" width="500px">